Ask the coach: Mileage before marathon training programme

 Mike Gratton is a highly decorated marathoner, having clinched gold in the 1983 London Marathon with an impressive time of 2:09:43 - to place him 14th amongst all-time UK marathoners.
 Additionally, Mike won bronze in the 1982 Commonwealth Games (2:12:06).
 "I have coached most of my adult life whilst running as an elite runner."

-We’re here to make sure you’re up-to-date with the latest running tips, events and products – we’ve always got your back!
+We’re here to make sure you’re up-to-date with the latest running tips, events and product discounts – we’ve always got your back!
 Rest assured, we value your privacy and would never dream of selling your address.